lijie-jiang/vxworks7-layer-for-boost/README.md

 $ cd simVSB
 ```

-## Building

-After creating the VSB (VxWorks Source Build Project) include the Boost layer in the Workbench configuration editor:
+After creating the VSB (VxWorks source build project), include the BOOST layer using the Workbench configuration editor:
 ![](./docs/layer selection.png)

-   The VSB build will unpack Boost into ***vsbDir*/3pp/BOOST**.
+   The VSB build unpacks Boost into ***vsbDir*/3pp/BOOST**.
-And copy the headers to ***vsbDir*/usr/h/public/boost**.
+And copies the headers to ***vsbDir*/usr/h/public/boost**.
 The buildable portions of Boost become visible selections in the Workbench configuration menu once the layer is enabled.
 ![](./docs/wb_boost_menu.png)

-   Only the Boost timer library is built by default, selecting the layer also installs the headers in the VSB.
+   Only the Boost timer library is included by default, selecting the layer also installs the headers in the VSB.
-Other libraries must be selected in the Workbench configuration tool before they are built.
+Other libraries must be selected in the Workbench configuration tool before they are included.
-You can also select to build the portions of Boost you want on the command line (in workbench) with **vxprj** or **wrtool**:
+You can also select to build the portions of Boost you want on the command line (in Workbench) with **vxprj** or **wrtool**:
 ```
 $ vxprj vsb add BOOST
 $ vxprj vsb config -s -add "_WRS_CONFIG_BOOST_MATH=y"